 Scottish Claymore, National Museum of Scotland.

-Based on a early 16th century Claymore, the sword is gracefully engineered as a tough high-impact, yet impressively balanced weapon.
-The quaterfoil quillons are carefully crafted from originals on display in the Scottish National Museum, the British Museum, The Royal Ontario Museum and The Royal Armouries (Leeds).
+Based on an early 16th century sample, the Darksword Armory Claymore is gracefully engineered as a tough high-impact, yet impressively balanced weapon.
+The quatrefoil quillons are carefully crafted from originals on display in the Scottish National Museum, the British Museum, The Royal Ontario Museum and The Royal Armouries (Leeds).
 The blade, specifically designed to deliver devastating strikes, is elegant in its simplicity.
 The Claymore is a weapon evocative of the Scottish highlands, and the fierce clansmen who lived, fought, and died there.

 Customer Feedback about the Claymore Sword:” I don’t usually get romantic about anything, but when I held this sword for the first time, it felt like I was holding an authentic piece of history….The balance is perfect and it feels like it belongs in your hand.
 Money very well spent….Thank you for your attention to detail and producing something for me that I’ve wanted my entire life. – James W. – USA.